bmenees/Hasher/README.md

 checksum for a file and optionally compares it to a known hash value.
 It supports several industry standard hash algorithms such as MD5, SHA-1, and SHA-256.

-Hasher is a WPF app that runs on Windows only, and there are builds for .NET Framework 4.5 and .NET Core 3.1.
+Hasher is a WPF app that runs on Windows only, and there are builds for .NET Framework 4.8 and .NET 6.
 There is no Hasher installer.
 All releases are "portable", so you can run them after extracting them to a folder (assuming the required .NET runtime is installed).
+There are optional install.bat and uinstall.bat scripts to add or remove Hasher shortcuts in Windows File Explorer's "Send To" context menu.

 ![Hasher](http://www.menees.com/Images/Hasher.png)